Phalloplasty: Penile implants

 Phalloplasty requires an implanted penile prosthesis to achieve an erection.
 Penile prostheses are implanted devices intended to restore the erectile rigidity in cisgender men and to build a neophallus (new penis) in transgender men.
 Penile implants have been used in phalloplasty surgeries both in cisgender and transgender patients since 1970s.

 There are two main types of penile implants – malleable (also known as non-inflatable or semi-rigid) and inflatable implants.
-Both types have a pair of cylinders implanted into the penis, replacing the non-erectile tissue in cisgender men and serving as the core for the neophallus in the phalloplasty procedure.
+Both types have a pair of cylinders implanted into the penis, replacing the corpus cavernosum in cisgender men and serving as the core for the neophallus in the phalloplasty procedure.
 The cylinder of the inflatable implant is filled with sterile saline solution.
 Pumping saline into the chambers of this cylinder produces an erection.
 The glans of the penis, however, remains unaffected.

-In sex reassignment surgeries, a new penis is formed with the use of a penile implant surrounded with a tissue flap.
+In gender-affirming or penile reconstruction surgeries, a new penis can be formed with the use of a penile implant surrounded with a tissue flap.

 The pump unit of inflatable penile implants resembles a human testicle and can serve as an artificial testicle for concomitant scrotoplasty.
 For gender-affirming surgeries, if no scrotoplasty was performed the pump unit can be placed within the existing labia.

-Initially, standard penile implants were used in phalloplasty procedures.
+Initially, penile implants were used in phalloplasty procedures.
 However, since there is no corpus cavernosum in the penis undergoing phalloplasty, and the fact that standard penile implants were designed to be implanted in corpus cavernosum, there were many adverse outcomes.
-Since 2015, Zephyr Surgical Implants proposes malleable and inflatable penile implants particularly designed for phalloplasty surgeries.
+Since 2015, Zephyr Surgical Implants offers malleable and inflatable penile implants particularly designed for phalloplasty surgeries.
 Implantation procedures are usually done in a separate surgery to allow time for proper healing.

 Explanation of techniques

-Hip showing scar from skin graft used for phalloplasty.
+Hip showing scar from superficial circumflex iliac artery perforator skin graft used for phalloplasty.